 Stephen Shapiro of the University of South Carolina Department of Sport and Entertainment Management is predicting South Carolina legislators will feel pressure from gamblers to legalize sports betting in the years ahead.

-“The success in terms of the tax revenue generated already in North Carolina will be enticing,” Shapiro said in an Aug.
-19 interview.
-“I would imagine that we’re going to see more of those types of [sports betting] bills and that there’s a good chance it would be legalized in the next couple years.”
+“The success in tax revenue generated in North Carolina will be appealing,” Shapiro said in an interview on Aug.
+19. “I think we’re likely to see more of those kinds of [sports betting] bills, and there’s a good chance it will be legalized in the next few years.”

 Shapiro has secured more than $497,000 in grant funding from national and international organizations such as the Charlotte Hornets, FC Cincinnati, International Cricket Council, Norfolk Tourism Research Foundation, Virginia Tourism Corporation, and the National Kidney Foundation of Florida.